dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 2. Sparse Transfer Learning
 3. Training Aware

+{{< notice note >}}
-`1.` does not require retraining but only supports dynamic quantization. `2.` and `3.` requires retraining and supports pruning and quantization which may give better results.
++ `1.` does not require re-training but only supports dynamic quantization.

++ `2.` and `3.` requires re-training and supports pruning and quantization which may give better results.

+{{< /notice >}}

 #### ☝️ One-Shot
-The one-shot method is by far the easiest way to sparsify a model as it doesn't require re-training.
+The one-shot method is the easiest way to sparsify an existing model as it doesn't require re-training.

 But this only works well for dynamic quantization for now.
-More research works are ongoing on making one-shot work well for pruning.
+There are ongoing works in making one-shot work well for pruning.

-Let's run one-shot quantization on the baseline model we trained earlier.
+Let's run one-shot method on the baseline model we trained earlier.
 All you need to do is add a `--one-shot` argument to the training script.
 Remember to specify `--weights` to the location of the best checkpoint from the training.